 The history of the Botanical Garden in Dresden is eventful and exciting.
 In 1815, the Academy of Surgery and Medicine is given a plot of land for the establishment of a botanical garden.
 Five years later, a festive ceremony marks its inauguration.
 Heinrich Gottlieb Ludwig Reichenbach, one of the most acclaimed natural scientists of his time, is appointed director.
 Thanks to his excellent contacts with Saxony’s royal family, the new scientific institution can rely on privileges and financial support.
 Another five years later, the garden already boasts a stock of 7800 species.
 In comparison with other establishments of its kind, this is an exceptional inventory and explains why the Botanical Garden in Dresden is so noteworthy.

 In the early 19th century, Dresden evolves to become a bastion of sciences in other respects as well.
-The Mathematics and Physics Salon influences the city’s culture of technology and is the final authority in all issues involving the measurement of time.
+The Royal Cabinet of Mathematical and Physical Instruments influences the city’s culture of technology and is the final authority in all issues involving the measurement of time.
 The Technische Bildungsanstalt is founded in 1828.
 It provides training in technical occupations and is thus instrumental in sustaining the rapid progression of the industrial era.
 Aspiring watchmaker Ferdinand A. Lange is one of its first and best-known students.